tartley/missile-commander/README.md

 # Low priority Features

-* Fire when out of ammo is click1
+* Click1 when fire pressed but out of ammo
-* Fire when base destroyed is click2
+* Click2 when fire pressed but base is destroyed
 * Warn beep when low ammo
 * Audio listener moves with mouse
 * More particle effects: